 - Also funny is that Aquaman looks like he's adjusting his belt a bit as he's coming down.
 Kinda funny with him being the barbarian king version of the character.

 - Aquaman rescues a drowning sailor, bringing him into a tavern and dumping him on a table.
 As the King of Atlantis departs, he helps himself to a bottle of whisky.Aquaman: It's on him.

 - The family trapped by Steppenwolf's parademons barricades their home while arming themselves to fight the parademons if they find them.
 Normally, this would be a very serious scene, but then comes the shot of the young daughter of the family, who arms herself with a bugspray, which is both very adorable and hilarious.

-- Aquaman starts doing a Brutal Honesty confession on how he feels about the others, who look like they're about to laugh and he spends way too long gushing over how attracted he is to Diana.
-Then they point out he's accidentally wrapped in the Lasso of Truth (and it's implied that Diana purposely slipped it around him).
+- Aquaman starts doing a Brutal Honesty confession on how he feels about the others, who look like they're about to laugh and he spends way too long gushing over how attracted he is to Diana, then how he doesn't want to die but at the same time is so glad to finally be a part of something, actually starting to tear up.
+Then they point out he's sitting on the Lasso of Truth.
 Afterwards, there's this threat:Arthur: If you say a word about this, you'll meet every piranha I know.

 Barry: I... honestly didn't hear anything after "We're all gonna die".

 - Bruce looks like he's torn between amusement and sympathy as he vaguely gestures at Arthur.